n0ot/nutils/src/ReadMe.txt

 Note: This readme asumes that you are using the default hotkey assignments.
 If you have changed any hotkeys in hotkeys.ini, you will have to make a note of that when accessing those functions.
 NUtils lets you hide and unhide up to 10 windows.
-When pressing windows+shift+0-9, if there is no hidden window in that slot, the active window will be hidden.
+When pressing control+shift+0-9, if there is no hidden window in that slot, the active window will be hidden.
 If there is a hidden window in that slot, the hidden window will be shown.
 These window states will be saved in a file called hiddenwindows in order to save their state in case NUtils is restarted.
-For example, pressing windows+shift+1 will hide the active window.
+For example, pressing control+shift+1 will hide the active window.
 Pressing it again at anytime will unhide it.

-If you need to hide more than 10 windows, press windows+shift+= to move to the next stack.
+If you need to hide more than 10 windows, press control+shift+= to move to the next stack.
-Windows+Shift+- will move to the previous stack.
+Control+Shift+- will move to the previous stack.
 The stack you are on will be indicated by the number of beeps that are played.
 For example, if you are on stack 2, you will hear 2 beeps.
 You may use an unlimited number of stacks and each new stack will give you a fresh set of slots to hide more Windows.
-So if you are on stack 2 and you press windows+shift+1, the current Window can be unhidden by going to stack 2 and pressing windows+shift+1.
+So if you are on stack 2 and you press control+shift+1, the current Window can be unhidden by going to stack 2 and pressing control+shift+1.

-Control+Alt+t: Change title of active window.
+Alt+windows+t: Change title of active window.
 A text box will appear.
 At this time, all other NUtils functions will not be processed.
 The current title will be already filled in.
 Edit the title or enter a new one and click ok.